(Angular) What should I test? Here's how you can get the best ROI 💰💰💰

 What type of Angular tests will give you the highest ROI?

-The 3 minute guide to deciding what part of your Angular project you should be testing.
+Here's your 3 minute guide to help you decide what parts of your Angular project you should be testing.

-Say, anyone making their first attempt at writing tests for an Angular app might rather grab a drumstick and herd a mob of hairy cats down the street instead.
+Say, any developer attempting to write their first tests for an Angular app might rather grab a drumstick and herd a mob of hairy cats down the street instead.

 It's easy to get lost trying to decide which pieces of the Angular application to test.

 Err... what parts must I test and what can I skip?